lobogral/precortex/README.md

 ## Do you have practical examples?

-These are the default rules, within the **See Cortex** menu, when you click the extension icon.
+These are the default rules, within the **See Cortices** menu, when you click the extension icon.

 ## How to further your knowledge of the tool?